OpenShiftDemos/openshift-ops-workshops/labguide/qwiklab-index/docs/index.md

 Click <b><span style="background-color:#777777; color:white; font-size: 120%">&nbsp;&nbsp;Connect&nbsp;&nbsp;</span></b> button again to hide the pane.

-## 4. Wait for lab provisioning to complete.
+## 4. Wait for lab provisioning to complete

 When you started your Test Drive the lab environment provision process initiated in the background.
 During provisioning you can monitor progress in the top navigation bar